kiwiPhrases/multiple-regressions/README.md

 # multiple-regressions
-Multiple regressions in Python with Pandas and Statsmodels
+Code for estimating and reporting results from multiple regressions in Python with Pandas and Statsmodels